tpm2-software/tpm2-tools/man/tpm2_createek.1.md

 # DESCRIPTION

 **tpm2_createek**(1) - Generate TCG profile compliant endorsement key (EK), which is the primary object of the endorsement hierarchy.
-Make the EK persistent with the EK handle specified by the **-H** option, and (optionally) return the public portion of the EK, if any password option is missing, assume NULL for the password.
+If any password option is missing, assume NULL for the password.

 Refer to:
 <http://www.trustedcomputinggroup.org/files/static_page_files/7CAA5687-1A4B-B294-D04080D058E86C5F>